nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 The classes described here are ordered by how they control one another.
 In general, classes later on control the classes described earlier.
-Every class described here is a QCoDeS `ParameterNode`, and their properties are `Parameter`\s.
+Every class described here is a QCoDeS `ParameterNode`, and their properties are `Parameters <Parameter>`.

 InstrumentInterface
 ---------------------
-Each instrument has a corresponding QCoDeS `Instrument` driver that facilitates communication with the user via Python.
+Each instrument has a corresponding QCoDeS :class:`Instrument` driver that facilitates communication with the user via Python.
 These drivers usually directly copy the commands described in the instrument manual, and occasionally add some features.
 As a result, each Instrument is controlled slightly differently.